(Author of The Bulb-o-licious Garden)

 Impatiens Propagation with Seeds

 While many people simply purchase new impatiens plants each year, it can be just as cost effective to propagate impatiens from seeds.
 Growing impatiens from seeds is easy.
 As opposed to buying impatiens seeds, use the seeds taken from the previous season.
-Seeds should be sown indoors at least 6-8 weeks prior to the last expected frost in your area.
+Seeds should be sown indoors at least six to eight weeks prior to the last expected frost in your area.

 Before planting, however, it’s helpful to harden off, or acclimate, the young plants to outdoor conditions.
 To accomplish this, simply place them in a protected area outdoors, preferably in light shade, and then gradually increase the amount of light they receive over a period of several days.